 Parental leave payment scenarios (external link) — Employment New Zealand

-If you’re an employee, the amount is the greater of:
+If you’re an employee, the amount is the greater of the following, up to the maximum weekly amount of $564.38:

-If you’re self-employed, the amount is the greater of:
+If you’re self-employed, the amount is the greater of the following, up to the maximum gross weekly amount of $564.38:

 Employees and self-employed can apply to Inland Revenue for paid parental leave before the baby’s birth, or any time up until 12 months after the child’s arrival.
 They must apply before they return to work for any employer or to self-employment.